Banner Image

-Computed Tomography is becoming more and more common for veterinary surgeons to utilise
+Computed Tomography is becoming more and more common for veterinary professionals to utilise

 This programme is designed for veterinary surgeons who want to confidently deepen their knowledge and manage cases requiring complex diagnostic skills.

-The Computed Tomography Online Learning programme registration will now include access to the RCVS Knowledge Library for the duration of the course and a free copy of the e-book Saunders, J. and Schwarz T. (2011) Veterinary Computed Tomography.
+The Computed Tomography Online Learning programme registration will now include access to the RCVS Knowledge Library for the duration of the course and an e-book copy of Saunders, J. and Schwarz T. (2011) Veterinary Computed Tomography.
 Germany: Wiley worth approximately £100.

 These resources will allow you to read around the subject in more detail and explore the most up-to-date literature at your own pace.
 Veterinary Computed Tomography is an essential resource for veterinarians undertaking the GPCert Computed Tomography.
 It provides a complete reference for Computed Tomography (CT) in practice, from the fundamentals of physics to its practical application, which fully supports Improve International’s comprehensive course.